bhnord/activities/README.md

 **06/20 08:00PM - 09/07 11:00PM @ Fenway Park**
 The Fenway Concert Series is back for its 2025 season!
 <a href="https://www.mlb.com/redsox/tickets/concerts" target="_blank">info link</a>

 ### Roxbury International Film Festival

+**06/19 07:00PM - 06/27 10:00PM @ Boston**
+The Roxbury International Film Festival is the largest festival in New England that celebrates people of color.
+<a href="https://www.roxfilmfest.com/2025festival" target="_blank">info link</a>

+# Wednesday, June 25, 2025

+### Fenway Park Summer Concert Series

+**06/20 08:00PM - 09/07 11:00PM @ Fenway Park**
+The Fenway Concert Series is back for its 2025 season!
+<a href="https://www.mlb.com/redsox/tickets/concerts" target="_blank">info link</a>

+### Science on Screen at the Greenway

+**06/25 06:00PM - 08/13 09:00PM @ Wharf District Park**
+Free outdoor 35mm screenings in partnership with the Rose Kennedy Greenway (Wharf District Park, between Milk St.
+<a href="https://coolidge.org/programs/science-screen" target="_blank">info link</a>

+### Roxbury International Film Festival